birthofq/birthofq.github.io/_posts/2025-03-16-intelligent-social-matching-with-semantic-tagging.md

 ### Design and Implement Tags & Validation Rules

 First things first, we need to define what tags actually mean in our system.
-They're not just random words they're semantic units that carry specific meaning within categories and relationships.
+They're not just random words, they're semantic units that carry specific meaning within categories and relationships.

-This stage requires spending some time to hammer out validation rules, like character limits (nobody wants to read paragraph long tags), prohibited symbols (to prevent gaming the system), and duplicate prevention (because having both "football" and "Football" is just annoying).
+This stage requires spending some time to hammer out validation rules, like character limits (nobody wants to read paragraph-long tags), prohibited symbols (to prevent gaming the system), and duplicate prevention (because having both "football" and "Football" is just annoying).

 ### Experiment with Direct Tag Matching